Aikiro42/Project-45/docs/Project 45/docs.md

     // Reload and Magazine Config

-    "audibleEjection": false, // if true, plays bolt pulling sound when ejecting casings "ejectBeforeAnimation": true, // ejects casings before animationState is set to "ejecting" "ejectCasingsAfterBurst": false, // ejects casings after burst is finished "ejectCasingsWithMag": false, // for revolvers, etc.; casings are not ejected until magazine is ejected
+    "audibleEjection": false, // if true, plays bolt pulling sound when ejecting casings "ejectAfterAnimation": true, // ejects casings before animationState is set to "ejecting" "ejectCasingsAfterBurst": false, // ejects casings after burst is finished "ejectCasingsWithMag": false, // for revolvers, etc.; casings are not ejected until magazine is ejected